webdevphi/Winter-2018-Workshops/1-React/README.md

 `npm install --save webpack react react-dom babel-core babel-loader babel-preset-es2015 babel-preset-react`

-check on your `package.json` you should see a bunch of things the `dependencies` object.
-Also you'll notice a `package-lock.json` file, this is a more accurate (and more complex) mapping of your dependencies, thankfully we never have to directly work in it.
+check your `package.json` you should see a bunch of things in the `dependencies` object.
+Also, you'll notice a `package-lock.json` file, this is a more accurate (and more complex) mapping of your dependencies, thankfully we never have to directly work in it.

-Now that we have everything installed, we need to do a bit of inital config
+Now that we have everything installed, we need to do a bit of initial config

 *Babel*